Skip to main content

 " Tum chup raho!
 Kabhi to normally dress karo, you will look pretty."

 The sisters sat staring as Mahek and Bhago oversaw whatever the professional was doing on Ajabde.
 Her eyes were highlighted with golden shadows, and kohl and a small Bindi sat pretty between her brows.
 She was in a Royal Green Lehenga with a Red border that started from just an inch below her knees and was heavily embroidered in gold.
 Her chunri was red with green borders.
-She wore a naulakha haar, a sita haar and a heart-shaped mang tika her mother had gifted and her hands had a pasha, bangles and a pair of rings.
+She wore a naulakha haar, a sita haar and a heart-shaped mang tika her mother had gifted, and her hands had a pasha, bangles and a pair of rings.
 She wore round navratna earrings with attached gold and green jhumkas up to her neck.
-The upper arms had gold and green armlets. her Kamar bandh was an antique one belonging to her grandmother, and her anklets were three chains attached together with tiny bells in it.
+The upper arms had gold and green armlets.
+Her Kamar bandh was an antique one belonging to her grandmother, and her anklets were three chains attached together with tiny bells in them.
 Her hair was made into a braid with hair jewellery attached to it.

 " The chariot is ready for the Bride and groom!"
 Rosalina walked in excitedly.